fruit and fresh vegetables with a runner in the middle and mountains in the background

 Training Your Gut

 Just as you train your muscles for endurance, it’s essential to train your gut to handle the food and drinks you plan to consume during the race.
-This means practicing your nutrition strategy during long training runs, allowing your digestive system to adapt.
+This means practicing your nutrition strategy during long training runs, tracking calories per hour in ultrarunning and allowing your digestive system to adapt.

 Race Day Strategies